Allen-Tildesley/examples/python_examples/GUIDE.md

 and `"velocities":true` if required.
 There is an option `"constraints":true` if the velocities should be chosen with constraints applied relative to the bonds between neighbouring atoms in the chain.

+A utility program,
+`adjust.py` takes in an MC or MD configuration and scales the velocities to change the kinetic energy per atom by a specified amount, and/or the positions (and the box length) to change the density by a specified amount.
+You may prefer to write your own program or script to perform these types of operation.

 ## Lennard-Jones simulation programs
 State points for the Lennard-Jones potential, in its cut (but not shifted) form, denoted (c),